Sacituzumab Govitecan in Metastatic Triple-Negative Breast Cancer

 Population

-Patients with previously untreated metastatic triple-negative breast cancer
+Patients with untreated metastatic triple-negative breast cancer

 Comparator